rdroro/tulipe-personal-todolist/README.md

 + Do unit test for the sails backend
 + Implements Edit-In-Place
 + Improve angular controllers (one controller is maybe enough ...)
++ Connect angular services with socket.io
++ Add ACL for the backend